Understanding Power and Energy Utilization in Large Scale Production Physics Simulation Codes: Introduction

-Several studies have been published examining GPU/CPU power consumption.
-For example, Abe\etal~\cite{abe2012power} examine GPU performance compared to CPU performance.
-They show that GPUs have a significantly higher performance per watt across the Intel and NVIDIA roadmaps covering a 6-year time frame from 2006 through 2012.
-They also show that GPU power usage can be significantly reduced by 28\% while only reducing performance by 1\%, further increasing energy efficiency.
+As an example of using TDP as a power surrogate, the work of~\cite{franko2015cfd} performs a cross platform study using a computational fluid dynamics code.
+They compare energy consumed to complete a given simulation across four different platforms.
+In the article, consumed energy is derived by multiplying processor TDP by execution run time which would imply the simulation is running at power capacity of the card.
+In the work we present here, we find that this is not typically the case.
+A similar assumption is made in the work of~\cite{lannelongue2021green} which aims to develop a framework for quantifying carbon footprint from computations.

-Price\etal~\cite{price2016optimizing} investigate the performance per watt on GPUs.
-They specifically catalog the effect of temperature and supply voltage showing that performance per watt can be increased by 37-48\% over default settings by lowering supply voltage and increasing clock frequency while maintaining low die temperatures.
+Additional studies on power energy utilization include the work of~\cite{price2016optimizing} which investigates the performance per watt on GPUs.
+They specifically catalog the effect of temperature and supply voltage showing that performance per watt can be increased by 37--48\% over default settings by lowering supply voltage and increasing clock frequency while maintaining low die temperatures.

+To assist in understanding energy usage at the processor level, the MSR-Safe library by ~\cite{mcfadden2019msr} and Variorium library by ~\cite{Variorum} offer interfaces for the Intel and AMD processors.

-Enos\etal~\cite{enos2010quantifying} develop a hardware methodology for measuring and comparing performance per watt for specific applications for both CPU and GPU implementations.
+\cite{enos2010quantifying} develop a hardware methodology for measuring and comparing performance per watt for specific applications for both CPU and GPU implementations.
 They show that for the same workload, performance per watt can be improved by running the same application after porting to the GPU.

-Patel\etal~\cite{patel2020does} explore the power characteristics of typical HPC jobs during the approach to the Exascale era.
-As HPC systems become increasingly power constrained, they show that a data-driven approach to HPC application power characteristics can be used to make more effective use of HPC systems.
+\cite{patel2020does} explore the power characteristics of typical HPC jobs during the approach to the Exascale era.
+They show that as HPC systems become increasingly power constrained, a data-driven approach to HPC application power characteristics can be used to make more effective use of HPC systems.

-Kamil\etal~\cite{kamil2008power} show that High Performance Linpack (HPL) is a useful proxy for compute intensive kernels in multiple HPC workloads for the purpose of predicting power consumption, while it is not a useful proxy for projecting application performance.
+\cite{kamil2008power} show that the high performance Linpack (HPL) benchmark is a useful proxy for compute intensive kernels in multiple HPC workloads for the purpose of predicting power consumption, while it is not a useful proxy for projecting application performance.
 They describe the increasing need to establish practical methods for measuring application power usage in-situ to understand behavior in a post Dennard scaling era.